Godoy0722/ojs_csv_importexport/README.md

    - Solution:
      - Verify the directory exists and is accessible
      - Check for typos in the path
-     - Ensure the web server user has read permissions
+     - Ensure the user running the CLI command has read permissions

 #### CSV Format Issues
 3. **Missing or Invalid Fields**